Nigeria Records Cheapest Petrol Price in West Africa at N739 Per Litre

 IPMAN also commended President Bola Tinubu for policy decisions in the oil and gas sector, particularly leadership changes at the regulatory agencies, which it described as crucial to sector stability.

-While congratulating the new heads of the regulatory bodies, the association reminded them of outstanding bridging claims owed to its members, estimated at over ₦190 billion, and urged the leadership of the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) to treat the issue as a priority.
+While congratulating the new heads of the regulatory bodies, the association reminded them of outstanding bridging claims owed to its members, estimated at over N190 billion, and urged the leadership of the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) to prioritise addressing this issue.

 NNPC slashes petrol prices by N175 in 2025